Sitecore/Habitat/README.md

 1. Clone this repository to your local file system.
 2. Set up a clean Sitecore website in the URL http://habitat/ and the location C:\Websites\Habitat (We recommend using [Sitecore Instance Manager](https://marketplace.sitecore.net/Modules/S/Sitecore_Instance_Manager.aspx))
 3. Copy all assemblies from the Sitecore bin folder in your clean install (C:\Websites\Habitat\Website\bin), to /lib/Sitecore folder in the source repository (C:\Projects\Habitat\lib\Sitecore)
-4. Rebuild the solution in Visual Studio
+4. Rebuild the solution in Visual Studio 2015
 5. Open the Visual Studio 2015 Task Runner Explorer (View | Other Windows | Task Runner Explorer)
 6. Run the Publish task
 7. Open [/unicorn.aspx](http://habitat/unicorn.aspx) and synchronize the items to your project
-8. Be productive
+8. Be productive!

 ###Gulp

-The project is configured to run Gulp theough the taskrunner in Visual Studio 2015.
+The project is configured to run Gulp through the taskrunner in Visual Studio 2015.

 * The **Publish** task will publish all projects to the website location (see configuration below)
 * The **Auto-Publish-Design** automatically publishes .css files when changed (Configure Sass compilation in Visual Studio)